Never Cry Wolf (film)

 Never Cry Wolf is a 1983 American drama film directed by Carroll Ballard.
-The film is an adaptation of Farley Mowat's 1963 autobiography of the same name and stars Charles Martin Smith as a government biologist sent into the wilderness to study the caribou population, whose decline is believed to be caused by wolves, even though no one has seen a wolf kill a caribou.
+The film is an adaptation of Farley Mowat's 1963 "subjective non-fiction" book.
+The film stars Charles Martin Smith as a government biologist sent into the wilderness to study the caribou population, whose decline is believed to be caused by wolves, even though no one has seen a wolf kill a caribou.
 The film also features Brian Dennehy and Zachary Ittimangnaq.

-It was the first Disney film to be released under the new Walt Disney Pictures label.
-The film was released on October 7, 1983, for a limited distribution, and in the regular theaters on January 27, 1984.
+Produced by Walt Disney Pictures, Never Cry Wolf was the first Disney film to be released by the studio under its new name.
+The film was released in limited theatres on October 7, 1983, and went wider on January 27, 1984.

-The film is also notable for being the first Walt Disney Pictures film to feature brief full-frontal male nudity, as well as scenes with bare buttocks.

-The narration for the film was written by Charles Martin Smith, Eugene Corr and Christina Luescher.